 The Historic Hannah House, Indianapolis, Indiana

 A beautiful setting for an intimate wedding, the historic Hannah Mansion is the ultimate space to have bonus (and we mean ghostly) guests at your nuptials.
 The house, built in 1858, was utilized as a passage for the Underground Railroad.
-Unfortunately, one night a group of escaping slaves was burned to death after an oil lamp spilled and ignited the hidden cellar on fire.
-In fear of retribution for assisting slaves, the house's owner buried the charred bodies in the same basement that took their lives.
-Ever since, visitors have seen specters hiding in the shadows, heard the moans and whispers of the slaves, and felt cold spots as they tour the space.
+Unfortunately, one night a group of escaping Africans who were enslaved was burned to death after an oil lamp spilled and ignited the hidden cellar on fire.
+In fear of retribution for assisting this population, the house's owner buried the charred bodies in the same basement that took their lives.
+Ever since, visitors have seen specters hiding in the shadows, heard moans and whispers, and felt cold spots as they tour the space.
 On your wedding night, you may see chandeliers swinging without a breeze or the ghost of the home's original owner and an old woman watching from upstairs.

 Hotel Blackhawk, Davenport, Iowa